patriciaaramayom/Budget-Calculator-Expense-Divider/README.md

 # Algorithm

+### Input: Account balance, value that is going to be added or subtracted.
-### Input: money spent(value), number of people who must share the cost(value),
+### money spent(value), number of people who must share the cost(value)

 ### Process:
+Ask the user for the currency
+Ask the user for the bank balance
+Ask the user for the transaction value
-  1. Ask the user for the value of money spent.
+Ask the user for the value of money spent.

-  2. Ask the user for the number of people who must share the cost.

-  3. money spent/number of people who must share the cost.
+Ask the user for the number of people who must share the cost. money spent/number of people who must share the cost.

-  4. Return the value
+Return the value

 ### Output: Result